 Start Supplemental Information

-The Privacy Act of 1974 (5 U.S.C.
-552a), as amended, regulates Federal agencies when they conduct computer matching activities in a system of records with other Federal, State, or local government records.
+The Privacy Act, as amended, regulates the use of computer matching by Federal agencies when matching records in a system of records with other Federal, State, or local government records.
 It requires Federal agencies involved in computer matching programs to: